rbhogal/burgerlords-recreation/README.md

 ## Issues That Need Fixing

-- [ ] Background imager flickering on initial loading of the page
+- [ ] Background image flickering on initial loading of the page

 <!--     - [ ] Nested Feature -->